A Tallahassee bar owner handed his keys off to new ownership Thursday after the weight of the state mandated shutdowns became too much to bear.

 The local watering hole was a staple within the community.
 Located steps away from the Florida Capitol Building and Florida State University, it thrived as a favorite among the young and old alike.

 “I can’t tell you over my 34 years how many people met their wives or their spouses,” he recounted.
 “My daughter met her husband here.”

 Clyde’s and Costello’s is just one of the thousands of bars struggling to stay afloat under the state’s shutdown order.

-On March 20, Gov. Ron DeSantis ordered bars and nightclubs to stop serving alcohol for on-site consumption as a way to help slow the spread of the novel coronavirus.
+On March 20, Gov. Ron DeSantis ordered bars and nightclubs to stop serving alcohol for on-site consumption as a way to curb the spread of COVID-19.
 That order was lifted, allowing for limited capacity in most of Florida on June 5, but Department of Business and Professional Regulation Secretary Halsey Beshears later reinstated the ban on June 26 citing an inability to properly enforce restrictions.

 Ericks respects the state’s effort to manage the pandemic.
 He takes issue, however, with the emergency order’s exception for restaurants to serve alcohol.
 In his eyes, he sees little difference.

 “Restaurants under the law are not allowed to do drinks to-go,” he said.
 “They’re not allowed to do bottles to-go.
 But they’ve made an exception for them to do what we do.”

 Moreover, Ericks cited the countless videos and pictures that show overcrowded restaurants across the state.
 He also pointed to the recent protests.

 “There’s a lot of other problems but to pick out one segment is wrong,” Ericks reasoned.
 “I say that on behalf of everybody who owns a bar.
 It wasn’t fair, you know?
 It’s not fair.”